zranndts/unit-flex/README.md

 - format (optional, default = "tag")<br> Output style:<br> • "raw" → numeric only (ideal for calculations)<br> • "tag" → number + unit<br> • "verbose" → detailed explanation (e.g. "1 meter = 100 cm")

-- delim (optional)<br> Adds a separator:<br> • True or "default" → comma: 1,000,000<br> • "." → dot: 1.000.000<br> • False → no separator<br>⚠️ **Note on delim and format="raw**<br>
+- delim (optional)<br> Adds a separator:<br> • True or "default" → comma: 1,000,000<br> • "." → dot: 1.000.000<br> • False → no separator
+> ⚠️ **Note on delim and format="raw**<br>
-When using format="raw", the output is intended for further calculations.
+>  When using format="raw", the output is intended for further calculations.
 Therefore, even if delim is set to "default" or any custom separator, no separators will be applied — the result will be returned as a clean float, int, or Decimal without formatting.

 - mode (optional, default = "standard")<br> • "standard" → default mode<br> • "engineering" → high-precision mode using decimal.Decimal